David W. Downing

-Jackie is YES’ Education and Prevention Director, and also the Clinical Director for YES’ Redmond office.
-She holds a Master of Social Work from the University of Washington, where she concentrated in Children, Youth and Families.
-She is a certified Child Mental Health Specialist and Ethnic Minority Mental Health Specialist for Latino and Asian Pacific Islander populations.
-She speaks Vietnamese and has experience in school-based counseling as well as in community health center settings.
-Her therapeutic approaches are interactive, client-centered, strengths-based and tailored to the individual client’s needs, using techniques of Dialectical Behavioral Therapy (DBT), mindfulness, and Motivational Interviewing.
-She is certified in Trauma-Focused Cognitive-Behavioral Therapy (TF-CBT) and Eye Movement Desensitization and Reprocessing (EMDR), and is qualified in crisis and suicide risk assessment and intervention.
+Jackie Bui, (she/her) MSW, MHP, CMHS, & EMMHS, joined YES in 1996, serving in many roles, including the Director of Community Services and Inclusion, before becoming the Chief Operating Officer in January 2023.
+Jackie holds a Master of Social Work Degree from the University of Washington, where she concentrated on Children, Youth, and Families.
+She is a certified Child Mental Health Specialist and Ethnic Minority Mental Health Specialist (for Latino and Asian Pacific Islander populations) with more than 20 years of experience.
+She is bicultural and bilingual, Vietnamese.
+Her therapeutic approaches are interactive, client-centered, strengths-based, and tailored to the client’s needs, utilizing Dialectical Behavioral Therapy (DBT), Cognitive behavioral therapy (CBT), and Motivational Interviewing techniques.
+Jackie is trained in Trauma-Focus Cognitive-Behavioral Therapy (TF-CBT), Eye Movement Desensitization and Reprocessing (EMDR), Promoting First Relationship (PFR), and Parent-Child Interaction Therapy (PCIT).

-Kristie was a clinical supervisor at YES for many years before becoming YES’ Director of Substance Use and Co-Occurring Disorders Treatment.
-She earned her master’s degree in counseling from Seattle University, and is a Certified Chemical Dependency Professional.
+Kristie Neklason (she/her) was a clinical supervisor at YES for many years before becoming YES’ Director of School-Based Behavioral Health.
+She earned her master’s degree in counseling from Seattle University and is a Certified Chemical Dependency Professional.
 She has worked in the behavioral health field for more than 25 years, with a special focus on substance use and co-occurring disorders, and has specialized training in evidence-based practices such as Dialectical Behavior Therapy (DBT).

-As the Finance and IT Director, Ray is the administrator of YES’ grant funds and oversees the organization’s fiscal strategies, financial reporting, insurance contracting, bookkeeping and information systems.
+As the Chief Finance Officer (CFO), Ray Nelson (he, him) is the administrator of YES’ grant funds and oversees the organization’s fiscal strategies, financial reporting, insurance contracting, and bookkeeping.
 Ray has more than 25 years of professional experience.
-Prior to joining YES in 2010, Ray was Chief Financial Officer for the Hearing, Speech & Deaf Center in Seattle.
+Before joining YES in 2010, Ray was Chief Financial Officer for the Hearing, Speech & Deaf Center in Seattle.

-Marian joined YES as its Human Resources Director in 2001.
+Marian Tillman (she/her) joined YES as its Chief Human Resources Officer (CHRO) in 2001.
 She has more than 25 years of human resource management experience in the nonprofit field.
-Her areas of expertise include labor relations and negotiations; risk management compliance; workers compensation and safety; wage, salary and benefits administration; and personnel law.
+Her areas of expertise include labor relations and negotiations; risk management compliance; workers’ compensation and safety; wage, salary, and benefits administration; and personnel law.
 She is a graduate of Hunter College in New York City.
 Prior to joining YES, Marian was the HR Director for Mentor Health Northwest (now Sound Mental Health).